MarloweMich/READMEgenerator/README.md

   ## Description

-  - "Allows for fast and easy generation of a README.md for any project."
+  - "Provides an easy and fast way to generate a README.md for any project.
+This very readme was created using the application."

   ## Usage

-  - "With the files saved somewhere on your local machine, run the program with \"node index.js\" and answer the prompts.
-The answers that you supply will be placed in the appropriate spots.
-Have an image URL ready to paste for the last question and go ahead and have every contributors github pages as well to expedite the process."
+  - "Simply run \"node index\" with the code saved somewhere on your local machine from the terminal.
+Answer the prompts and the information that you provide will be automatically placed in the appropriate places on the generated file.
+It is recommended to have the URL for a screenshot to be used handy as well as the github pages of all contributors to expedite the process."

   ## Credits
   Michael Marlowe - github.com/MarloweMich<br>